 - Enabling people to access a nutritious meal by connecting them to services providing groceries, and/or ready-made meals

 - Enabling and encouraging people to use and access technology to keep them connected to the outside world

 - Reaching out to isolated people by telephone, and befriending

 - Enabling home education for children and young people

-- Running costs for organisations to provide such support, including volunteer expenses, staff costs, and transport; providing the organisation is focusing their attention on providing support to both existing, and any potential new beneficiaries
+· Running costs for organisations to provide support in line with the eligibility criteria, including volunteer expenses, staff costs, and transport; providing the organisation is focusing its attention on providing support to both existing, and any potential new beneficiaries.

-- Small capital costs are eligible, providing the capital item will address the priorities of the fund, and is linked to keeping older people or those in vulnerable circumstances connected to the outside world
+· Capital costs, providing the capital item will address the priorities of the fund, and is linked to keeping older people or those in vulnerable circumstances connected to the outside world.

-- Applications from groups who already have live projects or pending applications are eligible
+· Applications from groups which already have live projects or pending applications are eligible.

 The fund will not support applications for:

 · Holiday schemes